ESA-EarthCODE/documentation/pages/Community and Best Practices/FAIR and Open Science Best Practices/Data.md

       'Explore tools from [EarthCODE Integrated Platforms](../../../Technical%20Documentation/Platforms/index.md) that might help you with publishing your Product', 'Prepare information about your product, including keywords, title, website, spatial and temporal extens, abstract (≤300 words), contacts', 'Prepare links to relevant Paper, Handbook and/or relevant Documentation', '[Prepare your data for publication](./Data#interoperability); ideally use cloud‑native formats.
-Add Set CRS, nodata, units; tune tiles/chunks and attach metadata to your data as appropriate - following the [Best Practice guide for data](../../Code%20Data%20and%20Workflow%20Quality.md)', 'Choose a [license for your data](./Data#open-data-licensing)',
+Add Set CRS, nodata, units; tune tiles/chunks and attach metadata to your data as appropriate — see the [Best Practice guide for data](../Data%20and%20Workflow%20Best%20Practices/Data.md#data-best-practices)', 'Choose a [license for your data](./Data#open-data-licensing)',
-      'Plan for long term storage of your data - either on the [ESA PRR (default) or an external repository](./Data.md#storage-repositories); if you are using the ESA PRR, prepare your data following the [PRR upload guide and examples](../../Technical%20Documentation/ESA%20Project%20Results%20Repository%20/Uploading%20To%20PRR)', 'Check if your project [already exists in the OSC](https://opensciencedata.esa.int/projects/catalog); if not, prepare the project information about the status, name, description, website(s), consortium, start/end dates, technical officer & email, themes and create it as described in [Adding a New Project](https://esa-earthcode.github.io/examples/osc-pr-manual/#id-2-1-add-new-project)', 'Select the geophysical variable(s) describing your dataset from the OSC [Variables](https://opensciencedata.esa.int/variables/catalog) and [CF name & units](./Data#choosing-the-right-variable-name)', 'Select the correct OSC [Themes](https://opensciencedata.esa.int/themes/catalog) and [Missions](https://opensciencedata.esa.int/eo-missions/catalog)', 'Consider if you want a [DOI from EarthCODE](./Data#doi-assignment) or if you would like to bring your own DOI', 'Read the [Publishing Guide](../../../Technical%20Documentation/Open%20Science%20Catalog/Contributing%20to%20the%20Open%20Science%20Catalog.md) and checkout [example for publishing to the Open Science Catalog](https://esa-earthcode.github.io/examples/index-2/)', 'Post on the [EarthCODE forum](https://discourse-earthcode.eox.at/latest) about the new data product! ' ]"
+      'Plan for long term storage of your data - either on the [ESA PRR (default) or an external repository](./Data.md#storage-repositories); if you are using the ESA PRR, prepare your data following the [PRR upload guide and examples](../../Technical%20Documentation/ESA%20Project%20Results%20Repository%20/Uploading%20To%20PRR)', 'Check if your project [already exists in the OSC](https://opensciencedata.esa.int/projects/catalog); if not, prepare the project information about the status, name, description, website(s), consortium, start/end dates, technical officer & email, themes and create it as described in [Adding a New Project](https://esa-earthcode.github.io/tutorials/osc-pr-manual/#id-2-1-add-new-project)', 'Select the geophysical variable(s) describing your dataset from the OSC [Variables](https://opensciencedata.esa.int/variables/catalog) and [CF name & units](./Data#choosing-the-right-variable-name)', 'Select the correct OSC [Themes](https://opensciencedata.esa.int/themes/catalog) and [Missions](https://opensciencedata.esa.int/eo-missions/catalog)', 'Consider if you want a [DOI from EarthCODE](./Data#doi-assignment) or if you would like to bring your own DOI', 'Read the [Publishing Guide](../../../Technical%20Documentation/Open%20Science%20Catalog/Contributing%20to%20the%20Open%20Science%20Catalog.md) and checkout [example for publishing to the Open Science Catalog](https://esa-earthcode.github.io/tutorials/index-2/)', 'Post on the [EarthCODE forum](https://discourse-earthcode.eox.at/latest) about the new data product! ' ]"
     storage-key="earthcode-product"